wkolowski/Type-Theory-Wishlist/README.md

 TODO

+## Refinement types <a id="refinements"></a> [↩](#toc)

+The idea is to have, for every type `A`, the type `{x : A | P}` where `P` is some decidable strict proposition that the typechecker (or some external SMT solver, but that's meh...) can reason about.
+The pioneer in this space is [the F* language](https://www.fstar-lang.org/).

+F* also has some additional nice features related to refinement types that make life a lot easier:
+- Discriminators that check which constructor was used to make the given term, e.g.:
+  - `Nil? : list 'a -> bool`
+  - `Cons? : list 'a -> bool`
+- Projections which project constructor arguments out of a term (given that the term was really made using that constructor):
+  - `Cons?.hd : l : list 'a{Cons? l} -> 'a`
+  - `Cons?.tl : l : list 'a{Cons? l} -> list 'a`
+- Note that the above are written in F* syntax and require refinement types to get anywhere.

+Papers:
+- TODO

+**Status: implemented in F\*, works pretty well there.**

+TODO:
+- Hunt for papers.
+- Figure out relation between refinement types and dependent records with fields in `Prop`.
+- Figure out relationship between refinement types and inductive/coinductive types.

 ## [Universes](Universes/Universes.md) <a id="universes"></a> [↩](#toc)

 We want to have a multidimensional hierarchy of universes stratified both by the usual predicative level and by homotopy level, similar to the [Arend language](https://arend-lang.github.io/about/arend-features#universe-levels).
 The predicative levels are basically naturals, whereas the homotopy levels are natural numbers extended with infinity (for untruncated types).
 In fact, there will be (at least) two type hierarchies: the strict one and the non-strict one.